travellingsky/blog/content/to-do-in-london.md

 ## 13) Coca-Cola London Eye

-You must buy tickets to ride the <a href="https://www.londoneye.com/" rel="nofollow” > London Eye</a> , but it’s the best way to see the skyline of the City of London.
+You must buy tickets to ride the <a href="https://www.londoneye.com/" rel="nofollow"> London Eye</a>, but it’s the best way to see the skyline of the City of London.
 Located on the South Bank of the River Thames, it has become London’s most famous attraction.
 The London Eye stands 135 metres high of the group and allows you a great 25-kilometer view in every direction.

 ## 14) Millennium Bridge